-- 34. LOITERING AND NO-LOITERING ZONES Students who are not directly supervised by a staff member during after school hours must be in the high school wedge foyer, Main entrance foyer, or Pool Doors foyer.
-Students are not to be roaming after school without supervision. - 35..
-OBSTRUCTING A SCHOOL INVESTIGATION Any student who knowingly gives false information, or intentionally fails to give information in an investigation conducted by a school administrator may receive a consequence ranging from suspension to a possible request for expulsion. - 36.
-OVERNIGHT TRIPS When students travel on school sponsored trips they represent their community and school.
-ALL school rules apply on overnight trips in addition to trip-specific rules enforced by staff chaperoning the trip. - 37.
-PATRIOTIC OBSERVANCE Patriotic and respectful behavior is expected of all students during the school day and while attending any civic or school activity.
+38. LOITERING AND NO-LOITERING ZONES - Students who are not directly supervised by a staff member during after school hours must be in the high school wedge foyer, Main entrance foyer, or Pool Doors foyer.
+Students are not to be roaming after school without supervision.

+39. OBSTRUCTING A SCHOOL INVESTIGATION - Any student who knowingly gives false information, or intentionally fails to give information in an investigation conducted by a school administrator may receive a consequence ranging from suspension to a possible request for expulsion.

+40. OVERNIGHT TRIPS - When students travel on school sponsored trips they represent their community and school.
+ALL school rules apply on overnight trips in addition to trip-specific rules enforced by staff chaperoning the trip.

+41. PATRIOTIC OBSERVANCE - Patriotic and respectful behavior is expected of all students during the school day and while attending any civic or school activity.
 Lake Central High School will provide a daily opportunity for students to voluntarily recite the Pledge of Allegiance.
 A student is exempt from participation in the Pledge of Allegiance and may not be required to participate in the Pledge if the student chooses not to participate or if the student's parent chooses to have the student not participate.
 State law requires that each classroom will establish a daily moment of silence.
 Students choosing not to participate in the pledge or the moment of silence are expected to remain silent and respectful during these periods.
 Students that are in hallways during the pledge or moment are expected to stop and be respectful during this period.
-Students that purposely disrupt these observances may face consequences ranging from detention to out of school suspension. - 38.
-PROFANITY/OBSCENE BEHAVIOR Profanity and/or obscene language or gestures by any student will not be tolerated and will result in a minimum consequence of a detention.
-Profanity or obscenities of any kind directed at a staff member will result in a minimum of suspension and possible expulsion. - 39.
-RELUCTANT LEARNERS Students who have been expelled, have previously withdrawn from school, or who are not showing progress toward graduation may be placed on a performance contract.
-Failure to abide by the terms of the contract may result in an expulsion. - 40.
-REVOCATION OF INDIANA DRIVING LICENSES Suspended, expelled, and withdrawn students during the 2015-16 school year:
+Students that purposely disrupt these observances may face consequences ranging from detention to out of school suspension.

+42. PROFANITY/OBSCENE BEHAVIOR - Profanity, obscene, or offensive language/remarks (which includes racially, ethnically, or sexually offensive language) or gestures by any student will not be tolerated and will result in a minimum consequence of a detention.
+Profanity or obscenities of any kind directed at a staff member will result in a minimum of suspension and possible expulsion.

+43. RELUCTANT LEARNERS - Students who have been expelled, have previously withdrawn from school, or who are not showing progress toward graduation may be placed on a performance contract.
+Failure to abide by the terms of the contract may result in an expulsion.

+44. REVOCATION OF INDIANA DRIVING LICENSES - Suspended, expelled, and withdrawn students: